 A PM at Instacart works on a cross-functional team and is in charge of the Instacart services that the clients utilize.
 Their marketplace services densely populated areas in the United States, but not all of them.
 They create a consumer product that engages customers in markets where their existing delivery product is not now accessible and may not be available in the future two years.

 The interview process starts like any other interview, with the application.
-Once you have applied for the role of product manager, the following steps will take place:
+Once you have applied for the role of a Product Manager, the following steps shall follow:

 - Phone call with a recruiter

 - Telephonic interview with a hiring manager

 The current pandemic situation may replace onsite interviews with Skype interviews if visiting the site is not feasible.

 The application process for the position of a PM is the same as it is for any other job.
 You can apply using LinkedIn or Instacart's Careers page.

 Check to see that all of your documents are up to date.

 If your resume and cover letter are approved for further consideration, a recruiter will contact you within a week.